Vasilevskiy makes 33 saves as Lightning beat Panthers 5-1 to cut Florida's series lead to 2-1

+“To be honest, you would have never known sitting in the locker room after Game 2 that we were down 0-2,” Lightning coach Jon Cooper said.
+“It wasn’t going to guarantee the result, but I knew (darn) well how the effort was going to be.”

 The Lightning will try to even things up in Game 4 on Monday at Sunrise.
-The Panthers, however, are 5-0 after taking a 2-0 lead in a playoff series.
+The defending Stanley Cup champion Panthers, however, are 5-0 after taking a 2-0 lead in a playoff series.

 Paul gave the Lightning their first lead of the series when he slipped a shot just inside the pad of Panthers goalie Sergei Bobrovsky in the second period.
-Guentzel made it a two-goal lead just 21 seconds into the third before the Lightning pulled away later in the period.
+Guentzel made it a two-goal lead just 21 seconds into the third before the Lightning pulled away with Glendening and Cirelli's goals later in the period.

-Matthew Tkachuk scored for the Panthers, his third of the series.
+Matthew Tkachuk scored for the Panthers, his third goal of the series.
 Bobrovsky finished with 17 saves.

+“We’ve got lots of room to get better.
+I’m sure they do, too,” Panthers coach Paul Maurice said, “so I’m not feeling today like there’s an aberration to how I thought this would go.
+This was going to be a grinder straight through.”

+Tkachuk, who scored twice in the opener, got on the board 2:43 into the game when he tapped a feed from Sam Bennett past Vasilevskiy for his 20th playoff goal with the Panthers.
+The Lightning responded when Guentzel's shot bounced off Point and past Bobrovsky later in the first to give the NHL's highest-scoring team in the regular season its first goal in nearly five periods.

 Vasilevskiy had given up seven goals in the first two games but was huge on Saturday.
-He bounced back from an early Panthers punch and withstood a flurry of Florida shots in the second and third.
+He bounced back from Tkachuk’s quick goal and withstood a flurry of Florida shots in the second and third.
+The Panthers had 71 total shot attempts.

-Tkachuk, who scored twice in the opener, got on the board 2:43 into the game when he tapped a feed from Sam Bennett past Vasilevskiy, giving the star his 20th playoff goal with the Panthers.
-The Lightning responded when Guentzel's shot bounced off Point and past Bobrovsky later in the first to give the NHL's highest-scoring team in the regular season its first goal in nearly five periods.
+“I think it's a huge win for our team.
+It gives us some confidence and some life in the series," Guentzel said.
+"To go on the road, sometimes it brings everyone together. ...
+It's only one game.
+We've got to move on to the next one and be ready to go.”

 The Lightning were playing without forward Brandon Hagel, who was suspended for the game after a hard hit on Aleksander Barkov that knocked the Florida captain out of the final 10 minutes of Game 3.
 Barkov played on Saturday, along with Panthers defenseman Aaron Ekblad, who returned from a 20-game suspension for violating the NHL and NHL Players' Association's policy on performance-enhancing drugs.